 Why is an Emergency Fund Important to Have?

 Money, in general, is a huge point of stress for many people.
 The purpose of an emergency fund is to give yourself a buffer from those oh-$#*! moments, like losing your job, an unexpected death in the family– things that tend to be big ticket items that you wouldn’t necessarily have alot of warning about.

-If you are a budgeting beginner or someone who has been budgeting for years, you need to start setting aside money, now.
+If you are a budgeting beginner or someone who has been budgeting for years, you need to start setting aside money for potential emergencies now!

 If you’ve been poking around in finance even a little bit, you know there are a few different philosophies on how much is enough.